nycmeshnet/nycmesh.net/content/blog/how.md

 Mesh may use different firmware from the factory firmware or different configurations.
 It is good for the last mile as it re-configures automatically.
 If there is a mesh network on your block, often you can use just one device to extend the network.

 For mesh protocols we are currently using OSPF in a MikroTik Omnitik.
 We have our own [config generator](https://configgen.nycmesh.net) for this to make it simple.
 We have used BATMAN protocols such as bmx6 or batman-adv (bmx7 is still experimental).
 There are prebuilt packages- Libremesh, qMp and Gluon.
 We have used [qMp](http://qmp.cat).
 Don't try creating your own, just modify an existing package to your configuration.
 [Libremesh](https://libremesh.org/) has been very active lately and has support for a large range of routers.

+**Fiber**

+In NYC you can lease unused "dark" fiber from a few companies such as Crown Castle or Pilot Fiber.
+We have done this from a data center to our Grand St supernode.
+If you lease dark fiber it is up to you to connect it in the data center.
+The cost of this will vary a lot depending on how long the fiber run is, and if they need to dig up the streets.
+This is an expensive option but you can get reliable 40 gigabits of bandwidth to a building.

 **Online tools**